teiniker/teiniker-lectures-arduino/sensors-and-actuators/LCD-1602/README.md

 # LCD Display Module

-Liquid Crystal displays or LCDs have been used in electronics equipment since the late 1970s.
+**Liquid Crystal Displays** or LCDs have been used in electronics equipment since the late 1970s.
 LCD displays have the advantage of consuming very little current.

 LCD displays do not emit light.
 Instead they block the passage of light, like little windows which open and shut the let light through.
 The liquid crystals used inside LCD displays are sandwiched between two layers of polarized material.
 By changing the orientation of the liquid crystals they allow light to pass or they block the light entirely.